Bakers

 Deacon’s Master: TBC

-Trade Masters: Carron Dobson, Capt John Dobson, Alistair McAusland, Ann Hilley, Nick Woods
+Trade Masters: Carron Dobson, Capt.
+John Dobson, Ann Hilley, Nick Woods, Craig Andrew

 Honorary Members: Ex Deacon Sir Michael Bond, Ex Convener Idris Jones